OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ![](./images/vbs-app-config-03.png)

-Now click in the *Camera* component and in the General tab uncheck the **Video** check, as you'll have to take photos only.
+Now click in the *Camera* component and in the General tab uncheck **Video** check, as you'll have to take photos only.

 ![](./images/vbs-app-config-04.png)

 Then click in the *Button* component inside the Camera one.
 Change the Text field deleting the **/Video** part.
 Then Select **Call to Action** in the Chroming field and check *Full width* in Styling.
-Below table summarizes the values you need to have:

 |Field|Value|
 |-|-|